Superdao-DAO/Team1-DevRepo/README.md

 https://chriseth.github.io/browser-solidity/?gist=bab076981e9cc325c0b6272215933ac5

 ## Run from other tools
-Change all import lines from each file to indicate the file name
+Change all import lines from each file to indicate the file name or file path if in different directories

 `` import "SuperdaoActionDb";``